Gomathi1806/blockchain-developer-bootcamp-final-project-Decentralised-NFT-Marketplace-/README.md

 ```
 npm run dev
 ```
-The project will run in local.
+The project will run in local. local host: 3000

+Note: I have created .secret file to store the privatekey and created fundtion for project id. used polygon